“And everyone who competes for the prize is temperate in all things. Now they do it to obtain a perishable crown, but we for an imperishable crown.”

 1 Peter 5:4, and when the Chief Shepherd appears, you will receive the crown of glory that does not fade away.

 (This is the crown to the faithful pastor of a local church.)

 Winning demands discipline, especially at winning the lost.

 Those who wish to win the lost and be successful in ministry must have rigorous self-discipline.
 It takes great effort and agony to win.
 The winner limits personal privileges and indulgences to reach people.
 It takes giving up rights; we cannot limit liberty without self-control.
 A slovenly approach to winning the lost will not reach them.

-Are you geared to the proposition that “I will be all things to all men that I might by all means save some?”
+Are you geared to the proposition that “I will be all things to all men that I might, by all means, save some?”
 Winning the lost demands discipline.
-We cannot divide our lives into numerous interests if we are going to effectively reach those without Christ.
+We cannot divide our lives into numerous interests if we will effectively reach those without Christ.
 Jesus stands at the finishing line with a trophy, so we are not satisfied with just making the squad.
 Discipline is not an end in itself.
 Its only benefit is to fulfill God’s purpose for our lives.
 Discipline practiced for its own sake hinders the Christian walk and the work of God in us.
 This is the mistake of confusing the ends with the means.
-People can live lives of severe self-discipline and self-restrain and yet be thoroughly immoral.
+People can live lives of severe self-discipline and self-restraint and yet be thoroughly immoral.
 The action of discipline must effect something in biblical parlance.
-It is a focus of energy and rejection of the superfluous and an owning of God’s purpose for our lives.
+It focuses on energy and rejection of the superfluous and an owning of God’s purpose for our lives.